WICG/turtledove/FLEDGE_extended_PA_reporting.md

 provided to `navigator.joinAdInterestGroup()` will contain a new field named `sellerCapabilities`, a dict keyed by seller origin (or "*", to set defaults for non-specified seller origins) with lists of permission strings as values (as described below).
-Sellers might want to only score bids from buyers that will share aggregate statistics, so a field, `requiredSellerCapabilities` will also be added to the auction config.
-Any buyer that doesn't permit (for the auction's seller) all the `sellerCapabilities` listed in `requiredSellerCapabilities` will not participate in the auction.
+Sellers might want to only score bids from interest groups that will share aggregate statistics, so a field, `requiredSellerCapabilities` will also be added to the auction config.
+Any interest group that doesn't permit (for the auction's seller) all the `sellerCapabilities` listed in `requiredSellerCapabilities` will not participate in the auction.

 For the seller to declare reporting, the `auctionConfig` passed to `runAdAuction` is amended to contain a configuration for the seller latency report.